University of West Alabama

-The University of West Alabama (UWA) is a public university in Livingston, Alabama.
-Founded in 1835, the school began as a church-supported school for young women called Livingston Female Academy.
-The original Board of Trustees of Livingston Female Academy was selected in 1836, and four of the seven board members were Presbyterians.
+The University of West Alabama (UWA) is a public university in Livingston, Alabama, United States.
+Founded in 1835, the school began as a church-supported school for young women called "Livingston Female Academy".

 The university serves students in several academic colleges and divisions on a 600 acre campus in west-central Alabama.
-UWA offers a wide arrangement of degree programs including associate, bachelor's, master's,educational specialist, and educational doctorate degrees.
+UWA offers various degree programs including associate, bachelor's, master's, educational specialist, and educational doctorate degrees.

-Its athletics teams, known as the West Alabama Tigers, are members of the Gulf South Conference and compete in the NCAA's Division II in all sports except two.
-The men's and women's rodeo teams compete in the Ozark Region of the National Intercollegiate Rodeo Association.
+Its athletics teams, known as the West Alabama Tigers, are members of the Gulf South Conference and compete in NCAA Division II in all sports except the men's and women's rodeo teams who compete in the Ozark Region of the National Intercollegiate Rodeo Association.